amatos98/Twitter-Analyzer/README.md

 # Twitter-Analyzer
-## This project was implemented in Hadoop to process and manipulate a large and unstructured dataset consisted of Twitter posts to rank the popularity of users, tweets, hashtags, and pairs of hashtags
+## This project was implemented in Hadoop to process and manipulate a large and unstructured dataset consisted of Twitter posts to rank the popularity of users, tweets, hashtags, and pairs of hashtags.

 Running the program